bengtfrost/NixOS-with-Suckless/README.md

 ### The `xinitrc` Session

 The declarative `.xinitrc` is the heart of the user session.
-Beyond launching `dwm` and its companion apps, it now includes:
+It is now streamlined and robust:
--   The `glib-compile-schemas` command to ensure GTK theming works.
+-   It exports all necessary theming variables (`GTK_THEME`, `XCURSOR_THEME`, etc.) at the start of the session.
--   A switch from `dbus-launch` to `systemd-cat` for executing `dwm`.
+-   It uses `systemd-cat` to execute `dwm`.
 This provides better integration with the systemd journal, making logs for the window manager accessible via `journalctl --identifier=dwm`.

 ## Installation and Replication